Skip to main content Skip to secondary navigation

 Only Academic Council and University Medical Line faculty may teach Frosh IntroSems.
 Teaching is contingent upon your department's approval.
 Once your department has approved you to teach a new Frosh IntroSem, submit your seminar to the IntroSems program.

-2. Co-instructor name, email, SUNet, and EMPLID, if applicable.
-No more than two AC or UML instructors may teach an IntroSem together.
+2. Your email, SUNet, and EMPLID and the same details for a co-instructor, if applicable.
+No more than two eligible instructors may teach an IntroSem together.

 3. Primary Offering Department